Meet UMUC's President, Javier Miyares

 Also during Miyares's tenure, the UMUC Cyber Padawans—the university's cybersecurity competition team comprising students, faculty, and alumni—won the 2014 Global CyberLympics in Barcelona, Spain, as well as the Maryland Cyber Challenge in 2013 and 2014, and the inaugural Cyber DiploHack competition organized by the prestigious Center for Strategic and International Studies in 2015.

 UMUC has received numerous honors during Miyares's tenure.
 The university was named 2015 Global Educator of the Year by the World Affairs Council of Washington, D.C. for its leadership in academic innovation.
-UMUC's service to veterans has been cited by Military Times, which ranked the university No. 1 in its 2015 "Best for Vets: Colleges" list.
+UMUC's service to veterans has been cited by Military Times, which ranked UMUC the top public university for veterans in its "Best for Vets: Colleges 2017" list.
 UMUC also received the 2015 President's Award from the Open Education Consortium for its exceptional leadership in adopting open-source material in all classes by fall 2016.

 Miyares has often cited higher education as his gateway to the American Dream.
 Born in Havana, Cuba, he was spirited out of the country by his Jesuit teachers on July 4, 1961, at age 14, after his father was taken prisoner by Fidel Castro during the Bay of Pigs invasion.
 Miyares later joined Operation Pedro Pan and eventually moved to Maryland, where he attended the University of Maryland, College Park, earning bachelor's and master's degrees in sociology.
 He completed all the requirements but the dissertation for a doctorate in educational measurement and statistics.